|

 the war had destroyed any attempt at segregation and

-were aboard each of the flatcars pulled by "en
+were aboard each of the flatcars pulled by "engines"

 of black and white.